AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/17_ES2016_incudes-and-exponential-operator.md

 ## The exponential operator

-Prior to ES2016 we would have done this:
+Prior to ES2016 we would have done the following:

 ```javascript
 Math.pow(2,2);